chw708/chw708.github.io/DEPLOYMENT.md

 ## Quick Setup

-Your Teresa Health app is now configured for GitHub Pages deployment.
+Your Teresa Health app is now configured for GitHub Pages deployment with the latest fixes for proper loading.

+### Recent Fixes Applied:
+- ✅ Updated Vite configuration for user GitHub Pages site (`chw708.github.io`)
+- ✅ Fixed base path configuration to use `/` for user sites
+- ✅ Updated deployment workflow to use modern GitHub Pages actions
+- ✅ Added `.nojekyll` file to prevent Jekyll processing
+- ✅ Updated Node.js version to 20 in deployment workflow

 ### Steps to Deploy: